BPS Lie algebras, perverse filtrations and shuffle algebras: Perverse Filtrations

-We claim that the algebra generated by primitive elements $\mathcal{P}$ is a connected bialgebra in the usual, non-localized sense.
+is primitive, and so $\fg^{T}_{Q,W}[u] \subseteq \mathcal{P}$.
+We now show that in fact, these are all the primitive elements.
+We claim that the algebra generated by primitive elements $\mathcal{P}$ is an ordinary bialgebra with respect to $\Delta$, i.e. one doesn't need to localize the tensor product as in \eqref{eqn:localized tensor product}.
 This follows from the observation that the twisting morphism can be written as

 Since the $\HH^T$ action respects the preserve filtration, and dividing by Euler classes decreases the perverse degree by Propostion \ref{prop: eulerclassesonperversefiltration}, it follows that the twisting morphism is not localized in the associated graded algebra and thus the algebra generated by primitive elements is a connected bialgebra, which is commutative in $\mathrm{Gr}(\mathcal{A}^{T,\psi}_{Q,W})$.
 Thus by Milnor-Moore theorem, we have injection However by the cohomological integrality theorem (Proposition \ref{integrality theorem}), the inclusion $\Sym(\fg^T_{Q,W}[u]) \hookrightarrow \mathcal{A}^{T}_{Q,W}$ is an isomorphism and hence $\mathcal{P} = \fg^{T}_{Q,W}[u]$.